moincreemers/swt/features.md

 - MapDataAdapter, add option to combine multiple columns into one or split a column into multiple columns
 - join-data-adapter
 - Configuration options through beans (using @Component and injecting into ToolkitController?)
-- more support for page layout
+- more support for page layoutType
 - disable/enable individual options in checkbox/radiobutton lists
 - breadcrumb Widget
 - limit htmlTable loading to a number of records and then show a "load more records" htmlButton or something.
 This is